 The poor condition of the trail aside, there are still several reasons why the Whitney Falls Trail warrants exploration.
 First and foremost, it leads to a fickle but beautiful waterfall.
 Whitney Falls’ flow can vary significantly, but when it is good form, it falls about 250 feet into a narrow, lava flow capped canyon.
 It is also the easiest named waterfall on Mount Shasta to reach.
 Depending on which variation (more on that later) of the trail one takes, there are great views of Mount Shasta and Shastina, as well as the Whitney and Bolam Glaciers.
 Also worthy of significant consideration, the trail is one of the lowest trails on Mount Shasta and, added its location on the dry northern side of the mountain, means that it is open far earlier in the season than the rest of the trails on Mount Shasta.

 The glacial debris flows have occurred periodically on Mount Shasta.
 The worst in modern times happened in the 1920’s as a result of the retreat of the Mud Creek Glacier.
 According to Selters and Zanger, debris from these out bursts even clouded parts of San Francisco Bay, at the terminal end of the Sacramento River system.
 The Whitney debris flows, though not nearly that large, have proven to be destructive.
 Aside from destroying the Whitney Falls Trail, the debris flows covered the trailhead in up to 5 feet of rock, ash and silt, shut down Highway 97 and threatened many homes near Lake Shastina.
-More information can be found here.
-A dramatic video of the debris flows is available here.
+More information can be found here

 It seems that the rate of degradation of the access road, the trailhead and the trail itself are accelerating.
 In the last few years, the road has gone from one that is passable by low clearance vehicles to a state that almost demands high clearance.
 The trailhead sign, once mostly buried has all but disappeared.
 The trail itself continues to be overgrown and confusing in some spots.
 The falls themselves also provide some frustration.
 It is always uncertain when they will be flowing.
 If one crosses Whitney Creek on Highway 97 and there is no water in the channel, skip the Whitney Falls Trail, unless exploration and views of Mount Shasta are all one seeks after.
 If, on the other hand, there is water, then the Whitney Falls Trail, despite all of its drawbacks, is still a beautiful trail that leads to a seldom seen (with water in it) waterfall.
 This is especially true when the higher trails are still snowbound.